All Episodes

 Yeah.

-His first name was DeBrickshaw.
+His first name was DeBrick Shaw.

-I met a girl her uh her son was named No Dante, right?
+Her son was named No Dante, right?

-Um let's talk a little bit about what's going on in New York.
+Let's talk a little bit about what's going on in New York.

-I know right now you guys have mom Donnie.
+I know right now you guys have Mom Donnie.

 Do you think he'll be able to, he's running for mayor, right?

-He's probably gonna win too for mayor.
+He's probably going to win too for mayor.

-He is, but that's why I've packed up and left New York City.
+But that's why I've packed up and left New York City.

 Really?

-Well, I live with suburbs.
+Well, I live in the suburbs.

 Okay, so you've already left.

-But what's that heat up there like?
+What's that heat up there like?

-What's like what's going on?
+What's like, what's going on?

 Do you notice any of it in the air or not?

-The New York Post, which is the only one I mess with, the New York Post really goes after him hard.
+The New York Post really goes after him hard.

 Oh, they do.

-So there's a little bit of fear mongering, I think, amongst the media.
+So there's a little bit of fear-mongering, I think, amongst the media.

 So I think that's the fear.

-I think I understand what he wants with, you know, people should pay their everybody should pay more fair taxes.
+you know, people should pay their, everybody should pay more fair taxes.

 I'm all with that.